Edibles in medicine – applications & benefits

 5. Dosage & Safety

 In medical applications, the rule is: start low, go slow.
 The dosage depends on body weight, metabolism, illness, and THC:CBD ratio.
-Typical doses: 2–10 mg THC per serving .
-Excessive doses are not dangerous, but can cause dizziness or anxiety.
+Common starting ranges are 1–2.5 mg THC (or CBD-dominant), with a slow increase.
+Excessive doses are rarely dangerous, but can cause anxiety, dizziness, nausea, or severe fatigue.

 6. Limits & Risks

-• Incorrect dosage → panic or circulatory problems
+- Incorrect dosage → anxiety, restlessness, circulatory problems

-• Delayed onset of action → risk of needing to redose
+- Delayed onset of action → Dosage error

-Edibles are most effective when they are produced according to standardized procedures and under medical supervision .
+Edibles are safest when used in a standardized manner and under medical supervision .

 7. The Future of Medical Edibles